citp/privacy-policy-historical/b/bl/bla/blackboardconnect.com.md

 In the event that you are concerned about how data you have provided Blackboard through the Services has been used, please contact us at one of the addresses listed above.
 Blackboard takes all concerns about privacy and use of data very seriously, and shall endeavor to reply to you within two business days to commence its investigation of your concerns.

-This policy was updated on September 29, 2016.
+This policy was updated on June 23, 2017.